isomerpages/bca-buildsg/_sandbox/Pinnacle Competition/Pinnacle Competition 2026.md

 <p>Create a 3-minute video reel that features a Green Mark building in Singapore.</p>

-<p>Imagine explaining the building to your younger self; someone curious about the world but new to sustainability concepts.</p>

-<p>Your challenge is to decode how this building works sustainably into clear, engaging, and easy-to-understand stories.</p>

 <p>Use creativity, storytelling, and visual explanation to show how thoughtful sustainable design in the Built Environment contributes to a greener future for Singapore.</p>

 <p>The iBuildSG Club Pinnacle Competition 2026 is organised by the Building and Construction Authority (BCA).
 Vero Marketing Services Pte Ltd is the appointed official administrator and coordinator for the competition.</p>